lsaravia/CriticalGlobalForest/CriticalGF.md

 ## Data Accessibility

+The MODIS VCF product is freely available from NASA at <https://search.earthdata.nasa.gov/>.
 Csv text file with model fits for patch size distribution, and model selection for all the regions; Gif Animations of a forest model percolation;  Gif animations of largest patches; patch size files for all years and regions used here; and all the R, Python and Matlab scripts are available at figshare <http://dx.doi.org/10.6084/m9.figshare.4263905>.

 ## Acknowledgments